-Public transport in Barcelona is efficient, affordable, well-maintained, clean and safe.
+Public transport in Barcelona is efficient, affordable, well-maintained, clean, and safe.
 Regional trains and the more city-focused Metro are the friendliest to foreigners, with signage and ticket purchases in English.

-Some expats find driving in Barcelona easier than in other large Spanish cities, but drivers face heavy congestion and parking difficulties.
+Some expats find driving in Barcelona easier than in other large Spanish cities, but drivers have to deal with heavy congestion and parking difficulties.
 Expats should also keep in mind that signage and street names are in Catalan.
+It is advisable to master the public transport and driving vocabulary, such as ‘ticket’ and ‘addresses’ in both Spanish and Catalan.

 Public transport in Barcelona